 - with the wills of relatively wealthy people living in the south of England and Wales

 - with the estates of people who died at sea or abroad leaving personal property in England or Wales

 From 1653 to 1660, the PCC was the only court to deal with wills and administrations.

-To locate records of wills or administration you need to first establish where they were proved.
-To determine which court proved a will or administration, read our guide on Wills or administrations before 1858.
+To locate records of wills or administration, first establish where they were proved.
+Our guide on Wills or administrations before 1858 can help you to determine which court proved a will or administration.

-Alternatively, consult, Wills and their whereabouts by Anthony J Camp, 4th edn (Society of Genealogists, 1974) for guidance.
+Alternatively, consult Wills and their whereabouts by Anthony J Camp, 4th edition (Society of Genealogists, 1974) for guidance.